tuftsceeo/smartpost/readme.txt

 3. How a post looks after submitting it via a SmartPost template.

 == Changelog ==
+= 2.3.7 =
+* Introduced encode_via_ffmpeg() function that single handedly handles video encoding
+* Renamed some variables and functions to fit with WordPress conventions

 = 2.3.6 =
 * Fixed a bug with the video player not rendering properly